 Our Stewardship Programs integrate research, education, and financial incentives to promote the sustainable use of agricultural land within the lower Fraser River delta by bringing conservationists and farmers together as “Partners in Stewardship.”
 These programs provide farmers with cost-share funding to establish wildlife habitat and/or invest in long term soil fertility on their farms.

 By providing solutions to farmers that are compatible with their crop rotations, DF&WT Stewardship Programs contribute to the long-term viability of local farming operations.
 This ensures that land will continue to be available for food production and wildlife conservation well into the future.

 Today, DF&WT is led by a volunteer Board of Directors.
-Members of the board are drawn from the Delta Farmers Institute (4) and the Boundary Bay Conservation Committee (3), and there are 2 directors at-large.
+Members of the board are drawn from the Delta Farmers Institute (3) and the Boundary Bay Conservation Committee (3), and there are 2 directors at-large.
 The Trust employs a Program Manager and an Office Coordinator, as well as seasonal research technicians.